StephenBarnes/FactorioModScripts/README.md

 ### Dev environment

 * [Factorio Modding Toolkit](https://github.com/justarandomgeek/vscode-factoriomod-debug) includes a VSCode extension making the program aware of the Factorio API, which can help to catch errors and provides shortcuts to documentation.
 * I recommend opening Wube's Lua code directory in a separate IDE window.
-On Linux+Steam it's at `~/.local/share/Steam/steamapps/common/Factorio/data/`.
+On Linux+Steam it's at `~/.local/share/Steam/steamapps/common/Factorio/data/` but yours might be in [other places](https://wiki.factorio.com/Application_directory).
 You can search through this to find the base game's code for defining prototypes.
 * I recommend making a simple mod with only an `info.json` file with dependencies on several testing mods so you can toggle them all on and off easily.
 Give it a name like "○○○○○○ testing mods" so it's at the top of the mod list.
 My current mod has dependencies on `"EditorExtensions", "factoryplanner", "creative-space-platform-hub", "circuit-connector-placement-helper"`.

 ### Libraries